jraoul2002/Portfolio/planning/backlog.md

 > these are necessary for basic usability

-- [ ] A user can create a new empty list with any title
+- [x] A user can see the projects that i worked on
   - _acceptance criteria ..._
-- [ ] A user can remove any list from the manager
-  - _acceptance criteria ..._
-- [ ] A user can add items to each list instance
-  - _acceptance criteria ..._
-- [ ] A user can remove items from each list instance
-  - _acceptance criteria ..._
-- [ ] A user can update items in each list instance
+- [x] A user can contact me via a contact form
-  - _acceptance criteria ..._

 ## Should-Haves

 > these will complete the user experience, but are not necessary